 Today I am making beef bolognese.
 Classic bolognese doesn’t take a lot of ingredients or money to make and you can feed a lot of people with it.
 It’s the ideal thing to make for a family gathering especially during the cooler season of the year.

 Bolognese sauce is known in Italian as a ragu alla bologneseis, which simply means a meat-based sauce typical of the city of Bologna.
 The sauce is very rich and meaty.
 It’s used to dress long or flat pasta.
-I am using spaghetti today but you can use whatever pasta you have on hand.
+I am using rigatoni today but you can use whatever pasta you have on hand.